Shortland Street cliffhangers: 1994

-Shortland Street took a two-week break over the Christmas/New Year period.

-Jenny was shocked to discover she was pregnant.
-Hone Ropata had to defend himself against Ant, a dodgy (and violent) associate of his nephew, Manny.
-He punched him and he never got back up.
-Darryl Neilson persuades Stuart Neilson to interrupt Lionel and Kirsty's until-then fairytale wedding.
+Jenny Harrison discovers that she is pregnant.
+Hone Ropata accidentally punches someone to death to break up a fight in an examination room.
+Stuart Neilson objects at the wedding of Kirsty Knight and Lionel Skeggins.

 1995

 Once again Shortland Street screened throughout the holiday period, but on Christmas Day, a truck driver drove into the hospital, knocking down Carmen Roberts and Kirsty.
 Kirsty was put into a coma and Carmen received a small injury to the head.
 Guy proposed to her and she died from a brain aneurysm moments later.
 Kirsty regained consciousness but suffered extreme amnesia and she told Lionel she could not remember loving him.
 Their marriage was over.

 1996

 Shortland Street took a break from the end of November 1996 until late January 1997, the longest ever break for the show.

 Rangi and Rachel broke up for good and wheelchair-bound Rangi found himself in a tight corner when he was trapped in the garage by a drunk Rachel - who then passed out leaving the car running.

-Nick discovered the truth about the garbage company he worked for and found himself in danger.
-In Fiji Ellen told David she was pregnant.
-And Lionel and Kirsty decided to give their marriage another go.
-The year ended on their kiss.